AdobeDocs/experience-manager-release-information.en/help/previous-documentation-updates.md

   <tr>
    <td>October 16, 2018</td>
    <td>Core Components<br /> </td>
-   <td>Release 2.2.0 of the <a href="https://docs.adobe.com/content/help/en/experience-manager-core-components/using/versions.html">core components</a> is now available, introducing the new <a href="https://docs.adobe.com/content/help/en/experience-manager-core-components/using/components/tabs.html">Tabs</a> and <a href="https://docs.adobe.com/content/help/en/experience-manager-core-components/using/components/carousel.html">Carousel</a>components along with improvements to the Image, Title, and Page components and numerous bug fixes.</td>
+   <td>Release 2.2.0 of the <a href="https://docs.adobe.com/content/help/en/experience-manager-core-components/using/components/tabs.html">Tabs</a> and <a href="https://docs.adobe.com/content/help/en/experience-manager-core-components/using/components/carousel.html">Carousel</a>components along with improvements to the Image, Title, and Page components and numerous bug fixes.</td>
   </tr>
   <tr>
    <td>October 10, 2018</td>